The Science and Innovation team manages State Government funding for a range of other projects, research facilities and centres.

 Western Australian Biodiversity Science Institute (WABSI)

-Launched in October 2015, WABSI is an unincorporated joint venture between the Botanic Gardens and Parks Authority, CSIRO, Curtin University, the Department of Parks and Wildlife, the Department of Mines and Petroleum, Murdoch University, the Office of the Environmental Protection Authority, The University of Western Australia and the Western Australian Museum.
+Launched in October 2015, WABSI is an unincorporated joint venture between the Botanic Gardens and Parks Authority, CSIRO, Curtin University, the Department of Parks and Wildlife, the Department of Mines, Industry Regulation and Safety, Murdoch University, the Office of the Environmental Protection Authority, The University of Western Australia and the Western Australian Museum.

 WABSI is facilitating the development and uptake of scientific knowledge to protect Western Australia's unique terrestrial biodiversity (flora and fauna).
 WABSI’s work will support more informed and timely decision making with respect to reconciling Western Australia’s economic and urban development with the conservation and management of the State’s biodiversity assets.
 A key goal for WABSI is improved management and access for biodiversity data gathered by government, research agencies and industry, including via supporting the development of a database for use as a public resource.